wadmp/wadmp.github.io/src/gen3/docs/vpn/networks/README.md

 # Networks & Devices

-- Start by navigating to the VPN section in the Context Panel, then select the Networks section.
+- You need to add Devices / Roadwarriors to same Network (group) to make them visible to each other via VPN.

+## Networks

+- On Networks page, you can manage Networks (groups) of your company VPN.
+Navigate to VPN - Networks section in menu.

 <p align="center">
   <img src="../../images/vpn/vpn_networks_select.png" alt="VPN Networks">